 C. Rex and Ruth H. Layton Aging and Alzheimer’s Disease Center

 Our expert staff of experienced healthcare professionals is here to help with memory loss and other related problems.
 Our memory care specialists are dedicated to finding the most effective Alzheimer's treatment and support for our patients.
-Many of our clinic staff are also actively involved in Alzheimer's disease and dementia research.
+Many clinic staff are also actively involved in Alzheimer's disease and dementia research.
+We work together with other research partners and the service community to carry out studies in many aspects of dementia care and treatment.
 Learn more about our patient services